istio/istio.io/content/docs/concepts/traffic-management/index.md

 Notice that the header-based rule has the higher priority.
-If it was lower, these rules wouldn't work as expected because the weight-based rule, with no specific match criteria, would be evaluated first to route all traffic to "v1", even requests that include the matching "Foo" header.
+If it was lower, these rules wouldn't work as expected because the weight-based rule, with no specific match condition, would be evaluated first to route all traffic to "v1", even requests that include the matching "Foo" header.
 Once a rule is found that applies to the incoming request, it is executed and the rule-evaluation process terminates.
 That's why it's very important to carefully consider the priorities of each rule when there is more than one.